gautam-deshmukh/black-scholes-sensitivity-lab/README.md

 ## Example output

 The figure below shows how the Black-Scholes call option price changes as volatility increases while the other model inputs are held fixed.
-In this setup, the call option price rises as volatility increases, which is consistent with the model’s sensitivity to sigma.
+The upward trend is consistent with the model’s sensitivity to volatility.

 ![Call Option Price vs Volatility](figures/call_price_vs_volatility.png)

 ## Current status

 The project has been migrated from a single-file prototype into a modular repository with pricing logic, Greeks calculations, testing, and visualization support.
-This version is intended to be a cleaner and more extensible foundation for future quantitative finance experiments.
+This version is meant to serve as a stronger foundation for future quantitative finance experiments and extensions.

 ## Planned improvements

 - Add additional Greeks visualizations
 - Add more unit tests for pricing and risk metrics
 - Add notebooks for experimentation and demonstrations
-- Extend the project with implied volatility estimation
+- Add implied volatility estimation
 - Compare analytical Black-Scholes pricing with Monte Carlo methods

 ## Author